An ElixirConf™ Production - Copyright © 2016-2018

 Dennis Beatty is a 26-year-old software engineer at Podium, favorite older brother to five, and Utah's worst mini golfer.

 Ecto makes it incredibly easy to work with slightly more advanced SQL features.
 There are several gotchas to dealing with some of these though.
 I have discovered some of these while maintaining a database of scraped data and a basic recipe app.
 By recreating these in a simple manner, we can easily understand the need for upserts and fragments.
 We will be able to explore the handling of many-to-many relationships (including a discussion of put_assoc vs cast_assoc) and talk about the best way to efficiently insert and update high volumes of records.

-Niall is a software engineer based in Berlin, Germany.
+Niall is a software engineer at Meltwater in Berlin, Germany.
 He can be mostly found building API’s in ruby an elixir.
 Even though he works on software to help machines to talk to machines, he has a strong interest in usability.
 He wishes the rest of the internet shared is interest.